Skip to content

 chrome.runtime.onConnect.addListener((port) => {

-if (port.name === "content-to-background") {
+if (port.name !== "content-to-background") return

 const tabId = port.sender?.tab?.id

-contentChannels.set(tabId, rpc)
+contentChannels.set(tabId, channel)

 port.onDisconnect.addListener(() => {